 These thoughts could be more like a sort of background noise, undermining our capacity for experiencing pleasure and enthusiasm for life.
 They may also tend to be more acutely experienced during times of stress and overwhelm.

 People with Developmental Trauma are perpetually vigilant and on high alert.
-Research shows that their brain has a reduced capacity to experience enthusiasm and pleasure because it can never properly regulate its fight/flight/freeze response.
+Research shows that their brain has a reduced capacity to experience enthusiasm and pleasure because it can never correctly regulate its fight/flight/freeze response.

 Developmental Trauma has been clinically correlated with depression, anxiety disorders, attachment disorders, self-destructive and impulsive behaviors, suicide attempts, future domestic violence, obesity, sexual promiscuity, sexual anorexia, compulsivity, and even cigarette smoking.

 It’s estimated that 70% of people afflicted with Developmental Trauma have, at one time or another, endured ongoing struggles with alcoholism, drug abuse, or sexual compulsivity.
 The need to self-medicate with mood-altering substances or experiences is sometimes their single greatest presenting problem.
 Appropriate self-care can be impaired to varying degrees, or utterly non-existent.

 But wait..unfortunately there is more.
-If you were dealt a lousy parental hand, you also are more likely to develop heart disease, cancer, liver disease, stroke, skeletal fractures, emotional dysregulation, aggressive behavior, chronic headaches, gastro-intestinal disorders, self-loathing, and chronic feelings of being “broken” or “crazy.”
+If you were dealt a lousy parental hand, you also are more likely to develop heart disease, cancer, liver disease, stroke, skeletal fractures, emotional dysregulation, aggressive behavior, chronic headaches, gastrointestinal disorders, self-loathing, and persistent feelings of being “broken” or “crazy.”

 Developmental Trauma wrecks havoc with ordinary human neurobiological development.
 It fragments the capacity to integrate thinking, feeling, and physical sensations.
-The capacity to have an adaptive response to adult stresses is seriously compromised.
+The ability to have an adaptive response to adult stresses is severely compromised.

 People with Developmental Trauma soak up the vast majority of ongoing social services.
 They make up almost our entire criminal justice population.